Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Discussion and Related Work

 Our semantics is verified to be equivalent to the latest version of Warblre, based on the 2023 edition of ECMAScript~\cite{ecma_2023}.
 As of 2025, two new editions have been released~\cite{ecma_2024,ecma_2025}, introducing new regex features: the \texttt{v} Unicode flag, modifiers, and duplicate named groups.
 If Warblre were to be updated, we could adapt accordingly.
 First, the new \flag{v} flag adds new features in character descriptors that we could support by adapting the $\inpadvance{\cd}{\inp}{\dir}$ function.
 Second, new modifiers allow flags \flag{i}, \flag{m} and \flag{s} to be set locally in a subregex.
 Currently, we pass the record containing the value of each flag as parameter of the $\istree{\cont}{\inp}{\gm}{\dir}{\treecont}$ predicate.
 To support local modifiers, we would pass this record as an index instead, and add a corresponding type of node in backtracking trees.
 Finally, duplicate named groups allow some capture group identifiers to appear several times in distinct disjunction branches.
 If Warblre's $\wellformed$ set were updated, we expect that we could accordingly relax our definition of contextual equivalence to allow equivalent regexes to have duplicated named groups.

 While we have proved the \textit{correctness} of the PikeVM algorithm, we have not verified an implementation, let alone an efficient one.
 A realistic engine would require efficient data structures (e.g., for capture groups and group maps), matching optimizations (e.g., prefix acceleration), and a specification and implementation of top-level APIs (e.g., \texttt{matchAll}).
-It would also be interesting to extend the base PikeVM algorithm to support additional features, such as lookarounds, in linear time~\cite{regelk_pldi}.

-We have proved the functional correctness of the PikeVM algorithm, but other bugs in implementations can lie in their complexity.
+Other bugs in implementations can lie in their complexity.
 Future work could prove that the PikeVM semantics terminates in a number of steps linear in the size of the input.